profsmith89/ctps/_sources/chap01.md

 ## Naming a computation's result

 We can solve this problem of ours by using the result of the `open` command.
-In particular, we want to tell the interpreter to use that thing it computed during `open` and read the first line in that file's stream.
-You know, that line under its virtual finger.
+In particular, we want to tell the interpreter to use that thing it computed during `open` and read the first line in that file's stream (i.e., the line under its virtual finger).
 This context removes any ambiguity about what line to read.

 Let's delete `readline()` and type a new piece of pseudocode: